jwuensche/scionlab-scripts/docs/testbeds/exo-geni.md

 Alternatively, you can follow the instructions for a distribution upgrade from your preferred GNU/Linux distribution.

 You can access the machines via SSH with the `scionlab` user over the link to VirtualWall.
 Please refer to the corresponding IP addresses in the [ScionLab Topology Overview](https://fin-ger.github.io/scionlab-fed4fire-topology/).

+!!!
+TODO
+    Check if ExoGeni machines survive a reboot